About the Center for the Future of Surgery

 - 15-station Microsurgery Suite with Zeiss microscopes

-- Hybrid OR, with a Siemens Artis Zeego and Multitaction system for interactive media
+- Hybrid OR featuring a Siemens Artis Zeego and Multitaction system for interactive media

 - 350-seat auditorium and conference rooms for didactic sessions